 With over 150 start-up competitions in Germany every year, it is not always easy for founders and start-ups to identify the right competitions for them.
 Not every start-up competition is suitable for every founder, as most competitions address a specific target group.
 They can be roughly sorted by phase, region and industry.

 Since 2012, TUM, UnternehmerTUM GmbH, Europe's leading center for innovation and start-ups, and the Zeidler Research Foundation have presented the TUM IdeAward.
 The award is intended to motivate scientists to develop marketable products from their inventions.
 The winning teams receive prize money totaling 37,500 euros from the Zeidler Research Foundation and coaching sessions at TUM start-up consultancy and UnternehmerTUM.
-Year after year, the IdeAward thus accompanies prospective founders on their way to transforming their promising ideas into successful products through monetary and content-related support.
-Application for TUM IDEAward 2021.
+Year after year, the IDEAward thus accompanies prospective founders on their way to transforming their promising ideas into successful products through monetary and content-related support.